-Before your scan, the CT technologist will ask you if you:

-- Are allergic to any medicines or iodine.
+- We will place an IV tube into your arm vein.
+This will be done before you enter the scanning room. - Before your scan, the CT technologist will ask you if you: - Are allergic to any medicines or iodine.
 Many types of contrast contain iodine.
-If you have had a reaction to contrast in the past, we will ask you to take medicine before your scan to prevent a contrast reaction. - Have asthma, diabetes, a heart problem, multiple myeloma, or kidney disease.
-These health conditions may increase your risk of having a reaction to the contrast.
+If you have ever had a reaction to contrast, we will ask you to take medicine before your scan to prevent a contrast reaction. - Have asthma, diabetes, a heart problem, multiple myeloma, or kidney disease.
+These conditions may increase your risk of having a reaction to the contrast.
 For example, kidney disease makes it harder for your body to remove the contrast from your bloodstream.